1. What is the Scholarship For Service (SFS) program?

 6. What costs do the SFS program scholarships cover?

-Typically, the scholarships provide academic year stipends of $20,000 per year for undergraduate students, $25,000 for master’s degree students and $30,000 per year for doctoral students.
+Typically, the scholarships provide academic year stipends of up to $20,000 per year for undergraduate students and up to $32,000 for graduate students.
 In addition, SFS scholarships may cover expenses normally incurred by full-time students in the institution, including tuition, and education-related fees (does not include items such as meal plans, housing or parking), a health insurance reimbursement allowance up to $1,200 per year; a professional development allowance of $3,000 for the SFS Job Fair and other travel, professional certification, etc., and a book allowance of $1,000 per academic year.
-Each participating institution manages their SFS grant and the actual amounts of the scholarship and what is covered will vary by institution.
-For specific information at a particular institution you should contact the Principal Investigator (PI) at that institution.
+Each participating institution manages their SFS grant.
+The actual amounts of the scholarship and what is covered will vary by institution.
+For specific information at a particular institution you must contact the Principal Investigator (PI) at that institution.

 7. When, and for how long, can I get a scholarship?